JulianNicholls/ThreePass/readme.md

 `solution.js` directly solves the Codewars kata.

 `compiler.rb` solves the same problem, but with a slightly different assembly language.
-The Ruby solution has not been run on the Codears site.
+The Ruby solution has not been run on the Codewars site.